Skip to main content

 Phase 2

-As part of the second phase of the review, feedback was sought in relation to the Draft Report which outlined suggested changes to the CATSI Act.
-Feedback about the draft report was received via:
+As part of the second phase of the review, NIAA asked for feedback on the Draft Report which outlined suggested changes to the CATSI Act.
+Feedback about the draft report was received from:

 • surveys that were published on the NIAA’s website in relation to the proposals outlined in Chapters 2 to 9 of the draft report to which 141 responses were received